 As one of 1,500 affiliates of Habitat for Humanity International, Schenectady Habitat is a nonprofit organization that works throughout Schenectady County to bring generous donors and hardworking volunteers together with qualified, working families.
 The result is dramatic, positive differences in the lives of family members and in neighborhoods.

-We construct quality houses that are sold to home buyer families through no-profit, no-interest loans.
+We construct quality houses that are sold to home buyer families through no-profit loans.
 Home buyers complete 400 sweat-equity hours and other requirements, pay for their homes and all upkeep, and maintain current payments on their properties.

 Five staff members support the efforts of more than 400 volunteers to raise funds, qualify homeowner applicants, build houses, provide administrative support, offer affordable home improvement materials to the community, and much more.
 Outreach sessions and informational meetings inform prospective home buyers about the qualifications and benefits of home ownership, while our education program offers a variety of classes, which are required for home ownership.
 With 21 years of experience fostering successful ownership, we know the essential ingredient that promotes success is knowledge.